 Incredibly, only 25% of people with the condition have been diagnosed.
 Early symptoms include memory loss, issues with problem-solving, confusion with place and time, and problems understanding visual images.

 Alzheimer’s is the sixth leading cause of death in America, and it is hard for families to see their loved ones practically disappear in front of their eyes.
-Early research suggests that marijuana, especially strains high in THC and low in CBD, could be capable of removing amyloid beta proteins from the brain.
+Early research suggests that marijuana, especially strains that are high in THC, could be capable of removing amyloid beta proteins from the brain.

 These clumps are possibly responsible for many symptoms associated with the progression of the disease, and when you consider that the condition – and all other forms of dementia – has no known cure, it is reasonable to assume that the powers that be will allow further research into cannabis’ possible effects.
 Alas, we won’t hold our breath.